• Latest

 Offering accommodations and modifications to the regular school day can help your child feel comfortable and successful.
 Accommodations may include modifying the schedule, providing support materials, or hiring an aide.

 Modifications could include adjusting class sizes, providing accommodations for special needs, or altering homework assignments.
-Working with your child’s school to devise a customized routine that will meet their specific needs is essential.
+It is essential to work with your child’s school to devise a customized routine that will meet their specific needs.

 Help Your Kids With Adaptive Devices